WizUI/WuiDom/README.md

     myTitle.hide();
 ```

-This method will return a child by its name if assign through `appendChild` or `createChild`.
+This method will return a child by its name if assigned.

 #### removeChild